Police Explorers Program

 Fuquay-Varina Police Department's Explorer Post

 Explorers Post meetings are held at the Fuquay-Varina Police Department.
 At the post meetings, the members conduct post business, plan community service projects, participate in training and are exposed to other police officers and a professional law enforcement culture.

 Each month is also dedicated to a training topic for the Post.
 The members are provided training on such topics as Constitutional Law, Technologies in Law Enforcement, Policing in the Schools, Law Enforcement Tactics and Procedures as well as Physical Fitness.
 Law enforcement instructors provide the hands-on training and demonstrations so that the members are exposed to a variety of disciplines, training styles, and ranks.

 It is considered a privilege to be accepted as a member of the Fuquay-Varina Police Explorer Post.
 A strict code of conduct, self-discipline, regular attendance, and an enthusiasm for the program are expected of all members.

 If you are interested in learning more about Fuquay-Varina's Police Explorer program, contact Lt.
-Chris Gathman or Sgt.
-David Taylor.
+David Taylor at (919) 552-1436.

 The Fuquay-Varina Police Explorers have been recognized by the Town Board of Commissioners for winning several awards at past Winterfest competitions held in Gatlinburg, Tennessee.
 Members competed in drills designed to test their skills and knowledge.
 Fuquay-Varina Police Explorers have finished first place in a Traffic Accident Investigation competition and have placed in the top ten in areas to include physical fitness, traffic stop investigations and officer survival.